-- 1. Support the programs of LIBOR and assist in achieving its goals. - Attend all Executive Committee and Board of Directors meetings. - Serve on no more than one LIBOR standing or special committee during their one-year of their term as a Director. - 4.
+- 1. Support the programs of LIBOR and assist in achieving its goals. - Attend all Executive Committee and Board of Directors meetings. - 3.
+Serve on no more than one LIBOR standing or special committee during their one-year of their term as a Director. - 4.
 The immediate Past President shall serve as LIBOR's automatic appointee to the NYSAR Nominating Committee. - 5.
-Serve as "ex-offico" member of the Budget & Finance Committee.
+Serve as "ex-officio" member of the Budget & Finance Committee.

-Executive Committee members cannot simultaneously hold an instructor position with LIBOR Education Department or serve on the Grievance and/or Professional Standards Committees.
+With the exception of teaching New Member Orientation, Executive Committee members cannot simultaneously hold an instructor position with LIBOR Education Department or serve on the Grievance and/or Professional Standards Committees.